 Kensington Aldridge Academy is a high performing London school with a strong local and national reputation.
 In 2017, Ofsted graded the school not only “outstanding” in all areas but “exceptional” and in 2018 we were awarded TES Secondary School of the Year.
-You can read our full Ofsted report here.
+You can read our 2017 Ofsted report here and our 2022 Good Schools Guide review here.

 We serve a diverse and ambitious west London community and pride ourselves on being an inclusive school in which every child is treated as intelligent and individual.
 Our students are supported, stretched and challenged to get the very best results, with Ofsted noting “students, including the most able, make excellent progress”.
 Our sixth form, including our careers and universities support, is also highly successful.
 Underpinning all this is our ambitious KAA culture, built around our motto “Intrepidus”, which drives all the work that we do.